Mother’s Day as a single parent

 Plan Mother’s Day ahead of time

-If you don’t have a parenting plan, plan Mother’s Day as a single parent .Give yourselves plenty of time to make arrangements.
+If you don’t have a parenting plan, plan Mother’s Day as a single parent.
+Give yourselves plenty of time to make arrangements.
 If possible, your children should spend time with their mum.
-This may mean extra flexibility on both your parts.
+This may mean extra flexibility on both of your parts.
 You may need to swap a weekend, a day or a few hours.
-If you have scheduled your weekends for the coming months ahead – try to compensate creatively rather than disrupt the on-going schedule as this can cause bad feeling and be a barrier to your co-parent being flexible.
+If you have scheduled your weekends for the coming months ahead – try to compensate creatively rather than disrupt the ongoing schedule as this can cause bad feelings and be a barrier to your co-parent being flexible.

 If you haven’t planned ahead of time – be creative

-Celebrate Mother’s day next Wednesday after school if it’s not possible to see the kids on Sunday.
+Celebrate Mother’s Day next Wednesday after school if it’s not possible to see the kids on Sunday.
 Try to stay focused on what’s important – the celebration of your relationship with your kids.
-Whilst it may not feel fair, or be fair, turning the day into a battle ground won’t feel like much of a celebration of love.
+Whilst it may not feel fair, or be fair, turning the day into a battleground won’t feel like much of a celebration of love.
 If it doesn’t go to plan this year – think about what changes need to be implemented within your co-parenting relationship for next year and other important days.
-You can email us your experience of Mother’s Day as a single parent to [email protected]

-A single-mum’s best friend?
+A single mum’s best friend?
 Another single-mum of course

 If you’re a single mum with the lion’s share of the care of your kids, Mother’s Day may not be quite the TV ad rest you’d hoped for.
 If your ex isn’t cooperative presents or cards may not be forthcoming.
-So instead, why not make the day different.
+So instead, why not make the day different?
 Create your own new traditions… maybe Mother’s Day as a single parent means a family trip to the cinema or maybe you have another single-mum friend you can split the day with – one having all the kids in the morning and one in the afternoon so you both get some time off.

 Dad’s, help your kids appreciate their mum

-This Mother’s Day as a single parent tip goes out to all single Dad’s.
+This Mother’s Day as a single parent tip goes out to all single dads.
 If it’s not possible for the children to see their mum on Mother’s Day think about what can be achieved instead.
 Can the children send cards or a small gift?
-Can they skype/call or text their mum to let her know they’re thinking about her?
+Can they Skype/call or text their mum to let her know they’re thinking about her?
 Depending on the age and nature of your kids, homemade cards can be a great idea.
 I love these really simple, effective ideas.

-Be the co-parent not the ex
+Be the co-parent, not the ex-partner

 Most kids, especially older ones, need more than a bit of nudging to get themselves into gear.
 Remind them in good time to get a card or small gift, to phone or text or visit – ensure there is an expectation from you that they will make a fuss of their Mum.
 Supporting their relationship with their Mum is one of the key loving acts of being a successful co-parent!